References to Azure, we or us in this policy are to Azure Capital Holdings, Azure Capital Pty Ltd and their subsidiaries.

 We do not usually collect government identifiers, such as your tax file number.
 We will not collect government identifiers unless permitted by law.

 In some circumstances (eg to meet our legal, regulatory, compliance or governance requirements or respond to a complaint) it may be necessary to collect “sensitive information”.
-Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health information.

-Destruction of Personal Information
+Destruction of personal information

 Level 46, 108 St Georges Terrace